View Rosalie Beaty's Obituary on HeraldOnline.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Rosalie Beaty.

-Mrs. Catherine Rosalie McFadden Beaty, 94, joined the church triumphant on Saturday, April 27, 2019 at her home.
+Mrs. Catherine Rosalie McFaddin Beaty, 94, joined the church triumphant on Saturday, April 27, 2019 at her home.

-Born in Rock Hill, SC, Mrs. Beaty was the daughter of the late Roy D. McFadden and the late Eulalie Boykin Cook McFadden.
-She was also preceded in death by her husband, Cherry Beaty; and her brother, First Lieutenant Robert Eli McFadden who was killed in action in WWII.
+Born in Rock Hill, SC, Mrs. Beaty was the daughter of the late Roy D. McFaddin and the late Eulalie Boykin Cook McFaddin.
+She was also preceded in death by her husband, Cherry Beaty; and her brother, First Lieutenant Robert Eli McFaddin who was killed in action in WWII.

 Mrs. Beaty was a 1941 graduate of Rock Hill High School.
 She was a member of the Glee Club, the Dramatic & Public Speaking Club, the Latin and French Clubs, the National Honor Society and junior assistant of "The Bearcat."